NEW MOON - Chodesh - Explained!

 day should begin a Hebrew month, or the Hebrew year.
 A starting point

-for God's 30 day cycle being no longer known.
+for God's 30 day cycle simply no longer being known.

 So while some (ie, Jews and a few Christian groups) have desired to